RussellDash332/practice-makes-perfect/README.md

     make
     ```
 - For Extra Practice 8, I decided to create the abridged version, i.e. no Python sample execution.
 Instead of `make`, run `make q`.
+- For Mock Midterm and Finals, to recreate these PDFs without solution just run `make`, otherwise `make s`.

 ### Credits
 - Eric Leow Yu Quan